Michael Pascoe writes:

 It’s not hard to form the opinion that Alinta CEO Bob Browning seems to favour a rather greedy corporate culture.
 Perhaps in America, it would be called "ambitious" rather than "greedy", but you get the drift.

-Alan Kohler – it makes Macquarie Bank and Babcock & Brown look like charities.
+For a start there’s Alinta's’s outrageous fee gouge, nicely documented by Alan Kohler – it makes Macquarie Bank and Babcock & Brown look like charities.
 Then there’s the swifty Alinta is trying to pull over the ACCC with its APT game, whereby it

 gives an undertaking to get its AGL deal done and then tries to renege.

-prime example of how CEOs are copping much bigger remuneration than their shareholders are being told about.
+And now Alinta’s Browning is being held up as a prime example of how CEOs are copping much bigger remuneration than their shareholders are being told about.

 A study by governance advisers ISS Australia highlights how CEOs at the biggest companies are, on average, getting $2.5 million more than their shareholders know about it via a serious mismatch between the disclosed "fair value" of options in annual reports and what they are actually worth.
 Exhibit A, CEO Bob: